bethanyrobertson/JSCRIPT-310-B-final-project/README.md

 This web-based design tool allows users to generate a polygon with the following requirements met:

-One or more Classes (must use static methods and/or prototype methods)

-Write testable code, use Jasmine unit tests

-• One or more timing functions
+One or more timing functions

 Upon clicking the "Animate" button, this eventListener animates the polygon to rotate

       animateButton.addEventListener("click", () => {